ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/data-subscriptions/creation/api-overview.dotnet.markdown

 * Include statement allowing to define include path in document.

 {INFO: Keywords}
-Although subscription's query syntax has an RQL-like structure, it supports only the `declare`, `select` and `where` keywords, usage of all other RQL keywords are not supported.
+Although subscription's query syntax has an RQL-like structure, it supports only the `declare`, `select` and `where` keywords, usage of all other RQL keywords is not supported.
-Usage of Javascript ES5 syntax is supported.
+Usage of JavaScript ES5 syntax is supported.
 {INFO/}

 {INFO: Paths}